When you stop to think about it, online shoppers don’t have much information to go with.

-Plus, you can use color theory to make sure that your products are associated with the right things: if you’re selling a lemon-flavored drink, shoot the bottle against a bright yellow background.
+Editor’s note 📝 – Use color theory to make sure that your products are associated with the right things: if you’re selling a lemon-flavored drink, shoot the bottle against a bright yellow background.

 You’ll turn heads and make it crystal clear what your product is all about.

 7. Don’t zoom in

 While your camera phone’s zoom is fun and games on TikTok and Snapchat, it won’t do a product photo any favors.

 Your photos will turn out anything but clear and crisp.
 Instead, get up and personal with your products and take close-ups, instead.

 We all love selfies, but for product images, you should forget the front camera of your phone.

 In most cases, the rear camera has better resolution, resulting in your content looking more professional and sharper.